 While her rapist was never punished, Cassie has found a way to atone for it.
 Once a week, she goes out to a nightclub and pretends to be drunk until a man approaches her under the pretext of helping her.
 They then almost inevitably take her to their homes, where they try to take advantage of her while she is deeply inebriated.
 She then lets them know that she is very much sober, giving them the fright of their lives.

-In recent years, this is increasingly becoming a prevalent issue in the club scene as well.
+In recent years, this has become increasingly prevalent in the club scene.
 The title of the film refers to both Cassie and Nina.
-They were brilliant, young women slated for greatness until something as vile as rape took their respective futures away from them.
+They were brilliant young women slated for greatness until something as vile as rape took their respective futures away from them.
 Through the film, Fennell satirizes the expression “not all men” by repeatedly demonstrating that the self-proclaimed “nice men” are not much different from the so-called alpha males.
 Men belonging to the former group just pretend to be kinder and more thoughtful.

 Read More: Promising Young Woman Ending, Explained